Pyramid of Reherishefnakht

 The pyramid of Reherishefnakht is the tomb of the ancient Egyptian official Reherishefnakht.
-It is located in south Saqqara and was built right next to the pyramid of the 6th Dynasty pharaoh Pepi I. Reherishefnakht's pyramid however was probably built at the end of the 11th Dynasty or the beginning of the 12th Dynasty.
+It is located in south Saqqara and was built right next to the pyramid of the 6th Dynasty pharaoh Pepi I. Reherishefnakht's pyramid however was probably built at the end of the 11th Dynasty (c.
+2150–1991 BC) or the beginning of the 12th Dynasty (1991– 1802 BC).
 It is the oldest Egyptian pyramid built for a person who was not a member of the royal family.
 The pyramid was discovered a few years before it was first excavated by Audran Labrousse and the Mission Archéologique Française de Saqqâra in 2005.

 Pyramid

 The base of the pyramid measures only 13.1 m x 13.1 m and is thus clearly smaller than the surrounding royal pyramids.
 The building material was mainly limestone rubble, which had originally been used in other nearby buildings and was recycled for this pyramid.
 Among this material some older offering tables, stele, chapel doorposts and lintels were found.

 Several of the blocks are inscribed and contain the names and titles of hitherto unknown individuals from the late Old Kingdom.
 For example, a broken lintel was found which had belonged to the tomb of a previously unknown wife of Pepi I named Sebutet.
 Further fragments were discovered which belonged to the burial chamber of a woman named Behenu.